 For very small organizations, a complete accounting software may cover all the fund accounting functionality necessary, though a separate software may be best suited to fit the specific needs of a growing nonprofit organization.

 Current users of fund accounting solutions may start looking to expand upon existing functionality as they grow.
 As you deal with more and more funds, you’ll need strong IT support and security, which may not be offered with a basic package.
 These are all great reasons to take a deeper look into your software solution and see if it’s meeting not just today’s needs, but also tomorrows.

 Finally, larger organizations may have a handful of legal entities they are recording within their systems, or perhaps have dozens of programs, projects, locations, etc. all with their own funds for various causes that need to be managed.
 Simply put, organizations with a lot of funds likely will have even more as they continue to operate and will need a scalable solution to handle them.

 QuickBooks is one of the most popular solutions for organizations with tight budgets, which rings true for many nonprofits and government organizations.
 QuickBooks does have nonprofit versions of their Desktop Enterprise solution, automating of fund and program accounting, and customization to create lists of members/donors and track budget by programs or funds.

-Yet in a recent study conducted by our company, we found companies looking to replace QuickBooks and find a new nonprofit accounting solution were more likely to review the options listed above than any other nonprofit accounting solution.
+Yet in our recent study, we found companies looking to replace QuickBooks and find a new nonprofit accounting solution were more likely to review the options listed above than any other nonprofit accounting solution.

 The reason?
 QuickBooks falls short when it comes to “true” fund accounting, as what QuickBooks consists of is: